Raiders release disgruntled WR Brown | Devdiscourse

 "You are gonna piss a lot of people off when you start doing what's best for you," the message begins.
 "And that's fine!
 I have worked my whole life to prove that the system is blind to see talent like mines.
 Now that everyone sees it, they want me to conform to that same system that failed me all those years."
 "I'm not mad at anyone.
 I'm just asking for the freedom to prove them all wrong.
 Release me @raiders. #NOMore #theyputblindersonahorseforareason #NoMoreFake."

 He becomes a free agent as of 4:01 p.m.
 ET on Saturday.
 He is free to sign with any team and would be eligible to play in Week 2.
-His release came less than 24 hours after coach Jon Gruden said he expected Brown to play in Monday's season opener.

-Brown was fined $215,000 on Friday for a confrontation with Raiders general manager Mike Mayock on Wednesday.
-The conduct fine voided the approximately $30 million of guarantees in his contract, while the Raiders also reportedly would not be obligated to give him any termination pay.
-The Raiders acquired Brown in a trade-in March, sending third- and fifth-round draft picks to Pittsburgh.
-They then signed him to a three-year, $50.125 million restructured contract extension.

-According to multiple reports, the Raiders have yet to pay Brown any money.
-Spotrac, which tracks players' salaries and bonuses, points out that Brown already missed out on a $500,000 bonus for not attending at least 85 percent of the offseason program and would be due to no money or have any salary cap impact if he were cut before the Week 1 game.
-"No way I play after they took [his guaranteed money] and made my contract week to week," Brown wrote to ESPN's Jeff Darlington in an email Saturday.
+"We tried every way possible to make it work," Raiders coach Jon Gruden told reporters.

+"All I'm going to say is it's disappointing.
+I'm really proud of our players, our coaches, our owner, our front office.
+We did everything we could to make this work.
+I'm sorry it didn't.
+I apologize, but I will tell you I'm very proud of what we did as an organization to try.
+I wish Antonio nothing but the best."
+Agent Drew Rosenhaus, speaking on NFL Network, said he will get to work on finding a new team.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)